 The 2014 Government Development Programme envisages establishment of an integrated network of transport and logistic centres linked to the centralised management system and IT.
 The main transit axis will include the following points from China to Europe: Lianyungang-Chongqing-Urumqi-Dostyk/Altynkol (Khorgos)-Russia/Belarus/Ukraine/Baltic States/ Europe.
 For this reason, the 2014 Government Development Programme covers a need to have physical presence in Lianyungang, Chongqing, Urumqi to inspire freight base and promote advantages of the overland routes through Kazakhstan.
 In January 2014, KTZ Express and Lianyungang Port LLC, operator of the Lianyungang seaport, entered into a Joint Venture Agreement to construct and develop a new terminal at the Lianyungang Port on the East coast of China.
 KTZ Express will have 49% interest in this joint venture.
-The new terminal, on which construction started in May 2014, is to have container, warehousing, cold storage and processing capacity.
+Construction of the terminal is to start in the second quarter of 2014.
+The new terminal will have container, warehousing, cold storage and processing capacity.
 The objective is to facilitate the shipment of Kazakhstan goods to other points in the Far East, as well as to bring to Kazakhstan goods from the Far East by overland modes of transportation, primarily by railways.
 See "- International Joint Ventures and Projects".
 According to the 2014 Government Development Programme a priority in establishment of the outside infrastructure should be given to development of agent offices selling transportation and logistical services, and construction or rental of terminals located at the Caspian, Black and Baltic Seas, in the EU and the Persian Gulf states and in China.